arayabrain/optinist-for-server/docs/installation/users/linux.md

 ### Set Saving Directory

 Optinist default saving directory is `/tmp/studio`.
-If you reboot your PC, this repogitory content is deleted.
+If you reboot your PC, this repository content is deleted.
 And setting the saving directory in environment path.

 ```bash
 export OPTINIST_DIR="your_saving_dir"